VatomInc/vatom-spaces-token-gating/README.md

 ## Using the plugin (Version 1)
 - Open the tokens menu (inside admin button on bottom bar)
 - Create token/s
 - Input fields to specify token rules.
-Tokens will only activate once a necessary fields (e.g. CampaignID or ObjectID) are filled in.
+Tokens will only activate once a necessary field (e.g. CampaignID or ObjectID) are filled in.
+- Try it out with vatoms from your wallet.
+You can get the necessary details for your vatoms by opening your wallet -> clicking on a vatom -> clicking on the three dots in top right -> click on general info -> all necessary info should be there
 - Can delete token if/when necessary.
 - Can specify settings such as multi-condition or time/date restriction
 - You can add a token gating component to zone objects.
 This will allow gating that specific zone.
 Will have same UI as standard token-gating panel.